 Before you start planting, you need to choose the best spot in your yard for your lilies.
 Lilies should be planted in an area that gets full sun to part shade since they do best when they get plenty of direct sunlight throughout the day.

 They also prefer to be planted in rich, moist, and organic soil.
-Once you purchase your bulbs, you should plant them in the soil at about 4 to 6 inches deep during the Fall.
-If you purchase your lilies in a pot, you can plant them outdoors in the Spring.
+Once you purchase your bulbs, you should plant them in the soil at about 4 to 6 inches deep in the Fall.
+If you purchase your lilies in a container, you can plant them outdoors in the Spring.

 To keep the soil moist and cool, try placing bark mulch or wood chips around your lilies.